SkygearIO/go-skycli/README.md

 prefixed with underscore `_`.
 Key that starts with underscore is reserved by system for special attribute such as `_id` for Record ID.

-The file format is mostly the same as the JSON format specified by Ourd API specification, but odcli also supports a convenient shorthand for specifying complex values such as asset, location and reference.
+The file format is mostly the same as the JSON format specified by Skygear API specification, but skycli also supports a convenient shorthand for specifying complex values such as asset, location and reference.

-If the value of a key is such a complex one, begining the value with the string `@` will signal to ourd that such value is a complex one.
+If the value of a key is such a complex one, begining the value with the string `@` will signal to skygear that such value is a complex one.

 The format of complex values are as follows: